igomezv/igomezv.github.io/aboutme.md

 ### About this website

-This is a page to share my professional information and some writings about physics, math, programming and related topics (mainly in Spanish).
+This is a page to share my professional information and some personal notes on physics, mathematics, programming and related topics, in case anyone finds them useful.

-Please contact me if you have any suggestions about the content of this page or if you are interested in my professional services (writing, teaching, physics or data analysis).
-I am also open to scientific collaborations.

 --------------------